Detransition, Baby: Reception

 Kirkus called Detransition, Baby "a wonderfully original exploration of desire and the evolving shape of family.
 Writing for The New Yorker, Crispin Long identifies the novel as "a bourgeois comedy of manners" and notes that Peters is "refreshingly uninterested in persuading the public of the bravery and nobility of trans people, and lets them be as dysfunctional as anyone else."
 In a review for Vox, Emily St. James praised the depiction of Ames as someone "just trying to fumble his way through a life that has afforded him very few good options."
 Several reviewers listed its passage comparing trans women to "juvenile elephants" as a particularly strong point in the book's thesis.

 Detransition, Baby was nominated for the 2021 Women's Prize for Fiction, making Peters the first openly trans woman nominated for the award.
 The longlisting of Peters was met with some controversy from those who did not consider her to be a woman.
 A letter argued that she is male and therefore should not be eligible for the prize.
-Its list of signatories included atheist writer Ophelia Benson and environmentalist Rebecca Lush, as well as long-dead writers such as Emily Dickinson and Willa Cather.
+Its list of signatories included atheist writer Ophelia Benson and environmentalist Rebecca Lush, as well as anonymous supporters using pseudonyms of long-dead authors e.g. Emily Dickinson and Willa Cather.
 Authors including Melinda Salisbury, Joanne Harris, and Naoise Dolan—another nominee for the 2021 prize—condemned the letter and expressed their support for Peters.
 The organisers of the prize released a statement condemning the letter and defending the decision to nominate Peters' book.

 In early 2021, a TV adaptation of Detransition, Baby was announced.
 Grey's Anatomy writer-producers Joan Rater and Tony Phelan were named the showrunners for the drama/comedy.
 In a March 2025 interview, Peters mentioned the project was "dead...it was just the vagaries of Hollywood."